tektoncd/cli/docs/cmd/tkn_eventlistener_describe.md

 ## tkn eventlistener describe

-Describe EvenListener in a namespace
+Describe EventListener in a namespace

 ***Aliases**: desc*